gowtham1997/CS639-website/index.md

 ### BERT (Natural Language Processing Model)

-BERT refers to Bidirectional Encoder Representations from Transformers.
+BERT[1] refers to Bidirectional Encoder Representations from Transformers.
 This is a language representation model that can be used for a wide range of natural language processing tasks.
 It is pre-trained on a massive dataset of unlabeled text with the masked language model objective, and can be fine-tuned with just one additional output layer